sf-wdi-22-23/angular-ui-router-lab/README.md

 1. When a user navigates to `/wines/:id` we want to display the wine with the matching id!

     * First, add a new state to the `$stateProvider`.
-Note how we handle the parameterized URL:
+Note how we signal the parameterized URL:

         `app.js`
         ``` javascript